JuniorCarti/Pharmacy-POS-System-Database/README.md

 ## **Database File:**

-* The repository contains one well-commented `pharmacy_pos.sql` file that defines all tables, relationships, and indexes.
+* The repository contains one well-commented `Pharmacy_POS_Database.sql` file that defines all tables, relationships, and indexes.